// DOCUMENTATION

 Title bar indicates the current version and the file name being processed.
 Menu bar contains the options to perform actions such as import/export, customizations etc.

-The center of the application features two main viewports:
+The center of the application features two main toggleable viewports:

 • Original View: Displays your source media.